learn-safran-navigation-timing/skydel-plug-ins-documentation/development-environment/ubuntu-18.md

 ### GCC 7.5

-The GCC compiler is already installed, make sure the version is _7.5:_
+The GCC compiler is already installed; verify that the version is _7.5:_

 ```text
 gcc -v